package-url/community/README.md

 # Community
-Repository for discussions and decisions about outreach to the PURL and VERS communities.
+Repository for discussions and decisions related to Package-URL as a community including:
-The topics include:
-- calendars
-- mailing lists
+- Governance
-- messaging platforms
+- Outreach (calendars, mailing lists, messaging platforms, etc.)

-- meetings
-- websites
+The initial focus is on improving the community and project infrastructure for the PURL (purl-spec) and VERS (vers-spec) specifications, but we will want to offer Package-URL community resources to any project hosted under the package-url organization.